adafruit/Adafruit_Learning_System_Guides/Moon_Flight_Tracker/README.md

 3. Copy these libraries from the CircuitPython bundle into `CIRCUITPY/lib/`:
    - `adafruit_display_text/`
    - `adafruit_display_shapes/` (RoundRect — rounded panel outlines)
-   - `adafruit_bus_device/` (raw CST8xx touch poller)
+   - `adafruit_cst8xx.mpy` (touch — needs the release with the 0x00 chip-ID fix)
    - `adafruit_requests.mpy`
    - `adafruit_connection_manager.mpy`
    - `adafruit_ntp.mpy`

-   The display is initialized directly (TL021WVC02 init codes in `code.py`);
-   the `adafruit_qualia` package is NOT required.
-Touch uses a built-in raw CST8xx I2C poller at 0x15 (the stock focaltouch driver rejects some panel revisions' chip IDs).
+   The display is initialized directly (TL021WVC02 init codes in `tl021wvc02.py`); the `adafruit_qualia` package is NOT required — its Round21 display class pins the stock 16 MHz pixel clock, and this project lowers it to 8 MHz to suppress WiFi-burst jitter.
+Touch uses the stock `adafruit_cst8xx` driver (needs the release with the 0x00 chip-ID fix, bundles after 2026-07-14).

 ## Data sources (no API keys)